morteza-shoushtari/Morteza-Website/content/authors/admin/_index.md

 ---
 Dr. Morteza Shoushtari completed his Ph.D. in Electrical and Computer Engineering at Brigham Young University (BYU) in 2023, specializing in physical-layer security and error-correction coding in wireless communications.
 His contributions to the field are reflected in several published papers in renowned academic conferences and journals, which have earned him three prestigious awards from the IEEE and ITC.

-Prior to pursuing his Ph.D., he gained five years of work experience in the tech industry, working as an IT administrator at Huawei Technologies Co., and as a network engineer at JYANE Construction Co. and Persia Cloud Co.
+Prior to pursuing his Ph.D., he gained five years of work experience in the tech industry, working as a network engineer at Huawei Technologies Co., JYANE Construction Co., and Persia Cloud Co.

 Dr. Shoushtari is a member of several professional organizations, including the IEEE Communication Society (ComSoc), the IEEE Information Theory Society (ITSoc), and the engineering honors society "Eta Kappa Nu".